FIFA 21 Player Ratings: Best free-kick takers, passers, dribblers, fastest players and defenders

 Messi’s free-kick accuracy rating of 94 perches him at the top spot, just one point ahead of Villarreal playmaker Dani Parejo who saw his accuracy rating jump to 93 from last season’s 90 to comfortably occupy the spot behind one of football’s all-time greats.In a news that is going to surprise everyone bar the avid Premier League watchers, FIFA 21 player ratings have seen De Bruyne pip Messi as the best passer on the planet.

 The 29-year-old Belgium international broke the Premier League assist record last season by directly helping his teammates score goals on 20 different occasions.

-His assist stats might not have been able to stop Liverpool from winning the title but the Manchester City midfielder might take consolation from the fact that his passing rating of 93 puts him ahead of the likes of Messi, whose 91 rating sees him level with Real Madrid and Germany legend Tony Kroos.
+His assist stats might not have been able to stop Manchester City midfielder might take consolation from the fact that his passing rating of 93 puts him ahead of the likes of Messi, whose 91 rating sees him level with Real Madrid and Germany legend Tony Kroos.

 FIFA 21 Player Ratings see Messi emerge as the best dribbler